kimbond0071/5580FinalProject/README.md

 ## Accessing Generated Data

-When you run the experiments in the appendix of `main_report.ipynb`, the simulation results are automatically saved as CSV files in the same directory.
+When you run the experiments in the appendix of `main_report.ipynb`, the simulation results are automatically saved as CSV files in the `data/` directory within your project.
 These files include raw metrics for the experiments performed.

 The generated CSV files are: